satyarat/dsot-documents/Preamble.md

 ## Vision

-The goal is to introduce a transparent, tamper‑resistant medium that can play a role in enhancing the socio‑economic fabric of the world by:
+The objective is to introduce a transparent, tamper‑resistant medium that can play a role in enhancing the socio‑economic fabric of the world by adhering to the following basic goals:

-* providing **universal access to a single, trust worthy source of truth**.
+* providing **universal access to a single, trust worthy source of truth**
-* providing the ability for **permanent data persistence** while remaining highly available.
+* providing the ability for **permanent data persistence** while remaining highly available
-* preventing **unauthorized manipulation or misuse** of the stored information.
+* preventing **unauthorized manipulation or misuse** of the stored information
-* keeping the system **simple and resilient**, thereby enabling rapid adoption and minimal maintenance.
+* keeping the system **simple and resilient**, thereby enabling rapid adoption and minimal maintenance

 ## Required Capabilities